 You develop a thorough and in-depth knowledge and understanding of the main principles of law in the areas of international trade and maritime law.
 Exploring the social, political, cultural and economic background of the laws in question, you gain an understanding of how national, European Union Law and International Law interact.
 You will cover a variety of topics, including:

 At Essex we specialise in commercial law, public law, and human rights law.
-We are 3rd in the UK for research power in law (THE research power measure, REF2021) and are ranked 51st for Law in the THE World University Rankings 2021.
+We are 3rd in the UK for research power in law (THE research power measure, REF2021) and are ranked 47th for Law in THE World University Rankings by Subject 2023.

 Our course uniquely combines International Trade Law with a particular focus on Maritime Law and our close proximity to London means you are near the heart of the UK Finance, Insurance and Shipping industries.
 You develop your intellectual and critical faculties, encouraging you to think independently and teaching you to present rational, coherent and accurate arguments orally and in writing.
 It will provide you with an excellent foundation for any career.